 Ruins of Leon Viejo - World Heritage Site status by UNESCO

 León Viejo is one of the oldest Spanish colonial settlements in the Americas and it was the original location of León.
 The ruins are located near Puerto Momotombo, at the western end of Lake Managua.
 Founded in 1524 by Francisco de Cordoba, it was partially destroyed in 1578 by the Momotombo volcano and in 1610 by an earthquake.
 Because of its gradual burial by ash and volcanic stone and lake sediments, the city's vestiges have been unaltered so the ruins are a now a testimony of the Spanish Empire in the 16th century.

-While staying at La Barra Surf Camp you will have access to the best local and regional cuisine, with specialities in seafood, chicken, meat, salads, tacos, burros and more... everything is prepared with the freshest and finest ingredients.
+At La Barra Surf Camp you will taste the best local and regional cuisine, with specialities in seafood, chicken, meat, salads, tacos, burros and more... everything is prepared with the freshest and finest local ingredients.

-We have on site cooks that can cater for your needs so, if you have any food requirements (vegetarian diet, allergies, ...), just let us know at the time of booking so we can be prepared and take it into account when planning your menu.
+We have on site cooks that can cater for any need so if you have any food requirements (vegetarian diet, allergies, etc.), just let us know at the time of booking so we will take it into account when planning your menu.

 The Cuisine of Nicaragua is a mixture of criollo food and dishes of pre-Columbian origin and varies from the Pacific to the Caribbean coast - local fruit and corn are the staples in the Pacific coast's while the Caribbean coast cuisine makes use of seafood and coconut.